 N ignored this notice, and after it expired CHA filed an eviction action against her.
 When she received the summons to appear in court, she came to Legal Aid Chicago.

 Because her lease violation was directly related to her handicap—she was facing eviction for failing to pay rent that accrued while she was suffering from a debilitating depression triggered by her son’s death—we argued that she was entitled under the Fair Housing Act to a reasonable accommodation that would allow her to preserve her subsidized tenancy.

 We asked CHA to dismiss its eviction action and give N a second chance to pay the rent due.
 CHA denied our request, so the case proceeded to trial.
 After three days of testimony, it took the jury less than an hour to render a verdict in N’s favor.

-LAF brings affordable housing to opportunity area.
+Legal Aid Chicago brings affordable housing to opportunity area.

 After promising to rehabilitate the Cabrini Rowhouses, a collection of 568 public housing units on Chicago’s Near North Side, CHA displaced the residents by temporarily relocating some and issuing temporary vouchers to others.
 Almost all the families found themselves in racially segregated and economically depressed neighborhoods with limited opportunities.

 After rehabilitating just one quarter of the units, CHA announced that it would convert the Rowhouses into a mixed-income development where only 30% of the units would be reserved for public housing residents.
 This plan eliminated several hundred units of low-income housing in an opportunity area where residents have access to good schools, public transportation, and jobs.